liulihe954/EnrichKit/README.md

              NewDB = F)
 ```

-As results, the function does not return any object in the R
+This function does not return any object in the R environment, however,
-environment, however, all the results would be packed into an *.RData*
+all the results are packed into an *.RData* object and saved in the
-object and saved in the current working directory.
+current working directory.

 There are two elements in the resulting *.RData* object:

-  - **results** contains significant results based on the prometers
+  - **results** contains significant results based on the parameters
     provided.
   - **results\_raw** records every single term/pathway tested